On General Principal Symmetric Ideals: Characterization of -generated symmetric ideals

-If we have a symmetric ideal $I$, we can also view $I$ as a representation of $S_n$ over $K$ or equivalently, as a (left)-module over the group ring $KS_n$.
-By assumption, $I$ is generated in a single degree, say $d$, so we can view $I_d$ as a $KS_n$-module as well.
-Note that $I_d$ is generated as a $KS_n$-module by $f_1,\dots,f_r$ if and only if $I$ is generated as a symmetric ideal by $f_1,\dots,f_r$.
-Thus, instead of thinking about $r$-generated symmetric ideals, we can think about $r$-generated modules over $KS_n$.
-We will first characterize cyclic modules over $KS_n$ (which correspond to principal symmetric ideals) and then use that to characterize $r$-generated $KS_n$-modules.
-The characterization of cyclic modules over $KS_n$ that we give here is based on Jyrki Lahtonen's answer to \href{https://math.stackexchange.com/questions/166686/dimension-of-a-cyclic-submodule-of-a-finite-group-representation?rq=1}{this Math Stack Exchange post}.
+If we have a symmetric ideal $I$, we can view $I$ as a (left)-module over the group ring $k\S_n$.
+By assumption, $I$ is generated in a single degree, say $d$, so $I_d$ is also a $k\S_n$-module.
+Note that $I_d$ is generated as a $k\S_n$-module by $f_1,\dots,f_r$ if and only if $I$ is generated as a symmetric ideal by $f_1,\dots,f_r$.
+We will first state a characterization of cyclic modules over $k\S_n$ (based on Jyrki Lahtonen's answer to \href{https://math.stackexchange.com/questions/166686/dimension-of-a-cyclic-submodule-of-a-finite-group-representation?rq=1}{this Math Stack Exchange post}) and then use that to characterize $r$-generated $k\S_n$-modules.
+Recall that Maschke's Theorem tells us that under our assumption (char$(k)=0$ or char$(k)>n$) $k\S_n$ is a semisimple ring. \begin{thm}[Maschke] Let $G$ be a finite group and $k$ a field such that $|G|$ is invertible in $K$.
+Then $kG$ is semisimple. \end{thm}

-Recall that cyclic modules over any ring $S$ can be characterized as the quotients of $S$ (in particular, if $M$ is an $S$-module generated by $x\in M$, then $M\cong S/\Ann_S(x)$).
-Furthermore, since our ring, $KS_n$, is semisimple, the quotients of $KS_n$ are isomorphic to the submodules of $KS_n$, so we have the following result.
+Recall that cyclic modules over a ring can be characterized as the quotients of that ring.
+Furthermore, since $k\S_n$ is semisimple, the quotients of $k\S_n$ are isomorphic to the submodules of $k\S_n$, so we have the following standard result.

-\begin{prop} Let $V$ be a $KS_n$ module.
-Then $V$ is a cyclic module if and only if $V$ is isomorphic to a submodule of $KS_n$. \end{prop}
+\begin{prop} Let $V$ be a $k\S_n$-module.
+Then $V$ is a cyclic module if and only if $V$ is isomorphic to a submodule of $k\S_n$. \end{prop}

-The condition that we are imposing throughout that $KS_n$ be semisimple is vital here since \Cref{cyclic iff submod} only applies if $KS_n$ is semisimple.
-Furthermore, the semisimplicity of $KS_n$ allows us to completely decompose $KS_n$ as a module into simple $KS_n$-modules, enabling us to describe the submodules of $KS_n$.
-The following theorem from representation theory will give us this decomposition of $KS_n$.
-We use $nV$ to denote the direct sum of $n$ copies of $V$.
-That is, $2V=V\oplus V$, $3V=V\oplus V\oplus V$, etc. \begin{thm} Suppose that $KS_n$ is a semisimple ring. \begin{enumerate} \item There are a finite number of isomorphism classes of simple $KS_n$-modules. \item If $V_1,\dots,V_t$ are a complete set of representatives of the isomorphism classes of simple $KS_n$-modules, then $KS_n\cong \bigoplus_{i=1}^t (\dim_K V_i) V_i$. \end{enumerate} \end{thm} \begin{proof} By \cite[Theorem 11.5]{James}, the number of isomorphism classes of simple $KS_n$-modules is finite.
-Let $V_i$ be a simple $KS_n$-module.
-By \cite[Theorem 11.5]{James} and \cite[Theorem 43.18]{CurtisReiner} (and the remark that follows it), the multiplicity of $V_i$ in $KS_n$ is $\dim_K \Hom_{KS_n}(KS_n,V_i)$.
-Now, $\Hom_{KS_n}(KS_n,V_i)\cong V_i$ as $KS_n$-modules, so $\dim_K\Hom_{KS_n}(KS_n,V_i)=\dim_K V_i$. \end{proof}